bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Jupyter Interactors
 ~~~~~~~~~~~~~~~~~~~

-It is possible to drive updates to Bokeh plots using Jupyter Notebook widgets,
+It is possible to drive updates to Bokeh plots using notebook widgets,
 known as `interactors`_.
 The key to doing this is the |push_notebook| function
 described above.
 Typically it is called in the update callback for the
 interactors, to update the plot from widget values.
 A screenshot of the